Skip Breadcrumb Links

 You may be able to apply for refugee status if you identify as lesbian, gay, bisexual, trans, queer or questioning (LGBTQIA+).

 You can seek refugee status in Canada on the basis of more than one category.
-You can apply for asylum if you have a well-founded fear of persecution in your home country based on:
+You can apply for asylum if you have a well-founded fear of persecution in your home country based on the following:

 - Political opinion; or